Tuxemon/Tuxemon/CONTRIBUTING.md

 We use the Tiled map editor to create the game maps and story content.
 There are a few guidelines to follow when adding new maps or modifiying existing ones.

+- All events and collisions must be grid-aligned
 - When adding events or collisions, the shape must be aligned to the tile grid.
   ( use the CTRL key when modifying shapes and they will snap to the grid )
 - Like other assets, the filename must be lower case only